Bangladeshi coronavirus sufferers shun hospitals - EasternEye

-Some patients have bluntly told health workers they would “rather die at home than die in a hospital”, an official for a medical charity said.
+Some patients have bluntly told health workers they would “rather die at home than die in a hospital”, an official for a medical charity told AFP.

 But medical experts say the real figures are likely much higher because so little testing has been carried out.